What is CYANOKIT?

 What are the most common adverse reactions with CYANOKIT?

-The most common adverse reactions (>5%) included transient chromaturia, erythema, rash (predominantly acneiform), increased blood pressure, nausea, headache, decreased lymphocyte percentage, and injection site reactions.1
+The most common adverse reactions (>5%) included transient chromaturia, erythema, oxalate crystals in urine, rash (predominantly acneiform), increased blood pressure, nausea, headache, decreased lymphocyte percentage, and injection site reactions.1

 When would a patient be administered CYANOKIT?

 CYANOKIT can be given in the field by trained emergency responders or in the hospital under direction of a healthcare professional.9 CYANOKIT is indicated for the treatment of known or suspected cyanide poisoning.
 If clinical suspicion of cyanide poisoning is high, CYANOKIT should be administered without delay.1

 Can CYANOKIT be given to pregnant patients?